Economy of India: Machinery, Tools and equipment

+Mining, resources, and chemicals

 Mining

+India has, in 2022, a reported 1,319 mines of which reporting mines for metallic minerals were estimated at 545 and non-metallic minerals at 775.

-Mining contributed $63 billion (3% of GDP) and employed 2 crore (20.14 million) people (5% of the workforce) in 2016.
+Mining contributed to 1.75% of GDP and employed directly or indirectly 11 million people in 2021.
 India's mining industry was the fourth-largest producer of minerals in the world by volume, and eighth-largest producer by value in 2009.
 In 2013, it mined and processed 89 minerals, of which four were fuel, three were atomic energy minerals, and 80 non-fuel.
-The government-owned public sector accounted for 68% of mineral production by volume in 2011–12.
+The public sector accounted for 68% of mineral production by volume in 2011–12.
 India has the world's fourth-largest natural resources, with the mining sector contributing 11% of the country's industrial GDP and 2.5% of total GDP.

 Nearly 50% of India's mining industry, by output value, is concentrated in eight states: Odisha, Rajasthan, Chhattisgarh, Andhra Pradesh, Telangana, Jharkhand, Madhya Pradesh and Karnataka.
 Another 25% of the output by value comes from offshore oil and gas resources.
 India operated about 3,000 mines in 2010, half of which were coal, limestone and iron ore.
 On output-value basis, India was one of the five largest producers of mica, chromite, coal, lignite, iron ore, bauxite, barite, zinc and manganese; while being one of the ten largest global producers of many other minerals.
 India was the fourth-largest producer of steel in 2013, and the seventh-largest producer of aluminium.

 India's mineral resources are vast.
-However, its mining industry has declined – contributing 2.3% of its GDP in 2010 compared to 3% in 2000, and employed 29 lakh (2.9 million) people – a decreasing percentage of its total labour.
+However, its mining industry has declined – contributing 2.3% of its GDP in 2010 compared to 3% in 2000, and employed 2.9 million people – a decreasing percentage of its total labour.
 India is a net importer of many minerals including coal.
 India's mining sector decline is because of complex permit, regulatory and administrative procedures, inadequate infrastructure, shortage of capital resources, and slow adoption of environmentally sustainable technologies.

+Cement

+Indian cement industry is the 2nd largest cement producing country in the world, next only to China.
+At present, the Installed Capacity of Cement in India is 500 MTPA with production of 298 million tonnes per annum.
+Majority of the cement plants installed capacity (about 35%) is located in the states of south India.
+In PAT scheme, Total Installed Capacity of Cement in India is 325 MTPA which contributes to 65% coverage of total installed capacity in India.

 Iron and steel

-In fiscal year 2014–15, India was the third-largest producer of raw steel and the largest producer of sponge iron.
-The industry produced 9.1 crore (91.46 million) tons of finished steel and 97 lakh (9.7 million) tons of pig iron.
-Most iron and steel in India is produced from iron ore.

-Construction

-The construction industry contributed $288 billion (13% of GDP) and employed 6 crore (60.42 million) people (14% of the workforce) in 2016.
-The construction and real estate sector ranks third among the 14 major sectors in terms of direct, indirect, and induced effects in all sectors of the economy.